tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 ### Instructor Notes

-* **Important:** [Instructions](../Supplemental/InstallationGuides) for installing PostgreSQL and pgAdmin should have already been slacked-out prior to today's class, as students needed to install these before class to conserve time for lessons and activities rather than for initial setup.
+* **Important:** [Instructions](../Supplemental/InstallationGuides) for installing PostgreSQL and pgAdmin should be slacked out prior to today's class, as students need to install these before class to conserve time for lessons and activities.

 * If you experience any issues importing data as CSV files via pgAdmin, please refer to the SQL troubleshooting [guide](../Supplemental/SQL_troubleshooting_guide.md).

 * Today's class will be challenging.
 In this lesson, a series of activities will introduce students to programming with SQL using PostgreSQL and pgAdmin.
-The pace of today's class will be quick as students absorb learning a new UI and programming language simultaneously.
+The pace of today's class will be quick, as students absorb learning a new UI and programming language simultaneously.

-* Because this lesson introduces more than one new concept, circulate through the class during student activities to assist those who appear frustrated or stuck.
-Some students may already have experience with SQL; embrace these students' knowledge of the language, and have them assist students who are not yet familiar with SQL.
+* Because this lesson introduces more than one new concept, you and the TAs should circulate through the class during student activities to assist those who appear frustrated or stuck.
+Some students may already have SQL experience; embrace their knowledge, and have them assist students who are not yet familiar with SQL.

 * This lesson introduces new content rapidly.
 Students may express frustration at learning a new interface and programming language simultaneously.
-Explain to students that while the learning curve may be steep at first, SQL experience is highly sought-after and well worth the effort required to become comfortable with it.
+Explain to students that while the learning curve may be steep at first, SQL experience is highly sought after and well worth the effort required to become comfortable with it.

 ### Sample Class Video (Highly Recommended)